postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/intro-monitors.md

 ---

 Postman Monitors give you continuous visibility into the health and performance of your APIs.
-Setting up a new monitor is fast and flexible—keep watch on a single endpoint, run API tests using your existing test scripts, or chain together a sequence of requests to validate critical API flows.
+Setting up a new monitor is fast and flexible.
+Keep watch on a single endpoint, run API tests using your existing test scripts, or chain together a sequence of requests to validate critical API flows.

 Once the monitor is running you’ll get alerted to any failures, so you can quickly identify and address issues before your API’s consumers are affected.